🌎 Scale faster and cut risk. Get the insights from the 2025 State of Merchant Record Report.

 b.
 Mobile wallet accounts and Merchant tills

 For example, Safaricom’s M-Pesa still allows businesses to receive recurring payments or one-off purchases directly into their merchant wallet.
+This method is widely used by retail stores, marketplaces, service providers, and informal vendors.

 c.
 QR Codes